julien123123/Memregs/readme.md

-# Memreg - Micropython Memory management library
+# Memreg - Micropython Memory-mapped registers library

 Memreg is a library I developed after remarking that I kept having to make the same functions everytime I needed to manage sessions or memory that has to persist during deepsleep or power cycles.
 Since most microcontrollers have a limited amount